Skip to main content

 Strongest counterargument

-Key scholars: Justin Martyr, Origen, Larry Hurtado (with qualifications)
+Key scholars: Justin Martyr, Origen, David Bentley Hart, Larry Hurtado (with qualifications)

 ?
 Questions to Ask This Text

-Does the absence of the definite article before theos matter?
-How do other anarthrous uses of theos in John function?
+Does the absence of the definite article before theos in 1:1c matter theologically?
+How do other anarthrous uses of theos in John's Gospel function — and do they support a definite, qualitative, or indefinite reading here?

-Am I applying the same grammatical rules here that I would apply to other anarthrous predicate nominatives in the NT?
+Am I applying the same grammatical rules to theos in 1:1c that I would apply to any other anarthrous predicate nominative in the New Testament?
+Or am I treating this verse as a special case because of its theological significance?

-If the Logos is a literal pre-existent person, why does the language so closely parallel Jewish Wisdom literature, where Wisdom is always a personification of God's attribute, never a separate person?
+If the Logos is a literal pre-existent divine person, why does John's language so closely parallel Jewish Wisdom literature, where Wisdom is always a personification of God's attribute, never a separate person?
+Conversely, if the Logos is mere personification, why does John give it such robust creative agency ("all things were made through him") and use incarnation language ("became flesh")?

 Key Concepts for This Passage